Navigating the Complexity of Generative AI Adoption in Software Engineering: Discussion

 \section{Discussion}

 In our investigation of Generative AI adoption in software engineering, we developed the Human-AI Collaboration and Adaptation Framework (HACAF) to dissect the interplay between perceptions about the technology, compatibility factors, social factors, and personal and environmental factors.
+We did not to restrict our study to a specific generative AI model, such as ChatGPT-4 or ChatGPT3.5.
+This decision was driven by our aim to capture a holistic understanding of the adoption dynamics, recognizing that the landscape of generative AI is rapidly evolving.
+Committing to a single model could have limited the generalizability and longevity of our findings.
+By adopting a broader approach, we hypothesize that our framework may offer valuable insights, potentially remaining relevant as new iterations and variations of generative AI models emerge in the field, though this supposition invites further empirical validation.
 The results revealed a complex landscape, with surprising deviations from traditional technology acceptance theories.
 Table~\ref{tab:Implications} summarizes our key findings and implications.

 Our qualitative study was foundational in the development of our framework, which stresses the impact of perceptions about the technology and compatibility factors in shaping the intention to use LLMs.
-However, the subsequent quantitative study upended the expectation that these perceptions directly influenced intention to use, thus contradicting the traditional Technology Acceptance Model (TAM) \cite{davis1989TAM}.
+However, the subsequent quantitative study upended the expectation that these perceptions directly influenced intention to use, thus contradicting the traditional Technology Acceptance Model \cite{davis1989TAM}.
 This suggests that, when adopting LLMs, the compatibility with existing work processes significantly impacts perceptions about the technology.

 The central role of compatibility factors aligns with previous findings \cite{moore1999crossing} and reaffirms the essential need for technological alignment with current practices.
 Our study revealed that software engineers are more inclined to adopt LLMs when the technology fits seamlessly into their existing workflows, a finding in line with prior research \cite{dourish2003appropriation}.